Ink traps and pals

 Even though these traps had different purposes, and even though many of these problems are obsolete, the resulting shapes can be useful on their own.
 Letters like M and W have lots of joints which can look visibly heavier because of the mass there.
 You can reduce the black spots by spacing out the strokes, making the letter wider in the process, or cut deep into the joints.
 The latter is similar to typical ink traps, but the issue it addresses is optical in nature.

 Beyond solving practical issues, ink traps can be simply cool.
 Bell Centennial was sometimes used in large sizes because of the unusual details despite its original intention but much to Carter’s delight.
 And now we have quite a few typefaces that explore the interaction of white shapes for display use, such as: Minotaur Beef, GT Flexa, Whyte Inktrap, TT Trailers, etc. (find more at Fonts In Use).
 More down-to-earth descendants of Bell Centennial such as Gemeli Micro, Retina and Trench look like they anticipate display uses too (certainly the latter two).
 And as much as it can be too gimmicky, I would love to see more unconventional shapes like aforementioned Rudi and Heavyweight Type’s AVU custom face 😍.
+In a way, ink traps are becoming the serifs on the inside, gradually forming the mirror universe of the serif category.

 Despite all the pedantry that I threw at you (thank you for reading this far by the way), these distinction matter mostly when you discuss past examples or specific intention.
 I won’t come at you with a pitchfork when you use ink trap as a blanket term, but I do want you to be aware of the things you are making and why, especially when they are trendy.
 I hope I gave you something to chew on, and ideas for future typefaces.